 Located behind the dwelling.
 The term "located behind the dwelling" means the setbacks are measured from the farthest rear location of the dwelling and is parallel to the front lot line.

+Lockout, detached.
+The term "detached lockout" means a detached lockout sleeping room on the same lot with single-, two-, three-, four-, multi-family dwellings, condominiums, condominium rental apartments (condo-tel), private residence clubs, townhomes, residential facilities, timeshare/fractional ownership units, hotels, accessory dwelling units, and all or any portion of any other residential use, with separate or common access and toilet facilities but no cooking facilities except for the allowance of a hotplate and/or a microwave, which may be rented independently of the main unit for short-term rental.
+A detached lockout is accessory to the main use and shall not be sold independently from the main unit.

 Lockout sleeping room.
-The term "lockout sleeping room" means a sleeping room in a condominium dwelling unit or condominium rental apartment with separate or common access and toilet facilities but no cooking facilities except a hotplate and/or a microwave, which may be rented independently of the main unit for nightly rental by locking interior access.
-In the Ogden Valle Destination and Recreation Resort Zone, the term "lockout sleeping room" means a sleeping room attached to a single-family dwelling, condominium dwelling unit, or, condominium rental apartment (condo-tel), with separate or common access and toilet facilities but no cooking facilities except a hotplate and/or a microwave, which may be rented independently of the main unit for nightly rental by locking access.
-A lockout sleeping room shall not be sold independently from the main dwelling unit, and is not considered a dwelling unit when figuring density on a parcel of land.
+The term "lockout sleeping room" means a sleeping room attached to a dwelling unit which has separate or common access and toilet facilities but no cooking facilities except for the allowance of a hotplate and/or a microwave, and which may be rented independently from the main dwelling unit for short-term rental purposes.
+Unless specifically addressed otherwise in a development agreement, a lockout sleeping room shall be considered one-fourth of a dwelling unit when calculating density on a parcel of land.

-Lodginghouse/boardinghouse.
-The term "lodginghouse/boardinghouse" means a building where lodging only is provided for compensation in five or more guest rooms, but not exceeding 15 persons.
+Lodging house/boardinghouse.
+The term "lodging house/boardinghouse" means a building where lodging only is provided for compensation in five or more guest rooms, but not exceeding 15 persons.

+Long-term rental.
+See "rental, long term"

 …

 Sec 101-2-17 P Definitions